Welcome at RacingNews365

 Bird crashed in the opening practice session at the Circuit de Monaco and required an immediate trip to hospital, where it was discovered that he had broken his hand.

 "I had a normal breakfast," Barnard comically revealed to RacingNews365.
-"And because, obviously, it was a night in Monaco, the night before everyone was like going out for dinner and all that.
+"And because, obviously, it was a night in Monaco, the night before everyone was going out for dinner and all that.

 How his parents discovered debut